diefenbach/django-lfs/docs/user/management/properties/property_groups.rst

 Within this tab you can manage properties for this property group.

 Add Properties
-  To add properties to the group select the checkbox beside the properties you want to add within the ``Properties`` section on the left side and click on ``Add to Property Group``.
+  To add properties to the group select the check box beside the properties you want to add within the ``Properties`` section on the left side and click on ``Add to Property Group``.